Rank 2 vector bundles and degrees of points of del Pezzo surfaces: Zero-cycles and rank vector bundles on del Pezzo surfaces

-of length $d$, which specializes to $Z\subset S$ at the point $[Z]\in S^{[d]}$ parameterizing $Z$.
-We first claim that the effectivity result is true for the generic subscheme $\mathcal{Z}_\eta $.
-Indeed, it follows from Bertini applied inductively on $d$ that for $d\leq h^0(S,H)-1$, the general curve $C\in|H|_\eta$ containing $Z_\eta$ is smooth, hence irreducible.
-Then for $d\leq h^0(S,H)-2$, which is our assumption (\ref{eqineq}), the intersection of two general curves containing $Z_\eta$ is proper, hence provides a subscheme of codimension $2$ and of class $H^2\in{\rm CH}_0(S)$, which by construction contains $Z_\eta$.
-This proves the claim.
-The result then follows from this claim, using Fulton's specialization from ${\rm CH}_0(S_\eta)$ to ${\rm CH}_0(S)$ at the point $[Z]\in B(K)$, which as noted in \cite{colliot}, preserves effectivity. \end{proof} For the applications, we will need the following variant, which is proved exactly in the same way. \begin{lemm} Let $S$ be a smooth projective surface and $L=\mathcal{O}_S(1)$ an ample line bundle on $S$.
-Let $d$, $l$ be integers such that $\mathcal{O}_S(l)$ is generated by its sections and
+In the second case, the curve $C$ does not intersect $Z_\eta$ so we get that $h^0(S,H(-C)\otimes \mathcal{I}_{Z_\eta}))\not=0$.
+This implies by (\ref{eqvanppoursecMI}) that $h^0(S,H(-C))\geq d+1$, and, as $h^0(S,H) =d+2$ and $H$ is very ample, this also provides a contradiction, which proves the claim. \end{proof} The result then follows from Claim \ref{claim1802}, using Fulton's specialization from ${\rm CH}_0(S_\eta)$ to ${\rm CH}_0(S)$ at the point $[Z]\in B(K)$, which, as noted in \cite{colliot}, preserves effectivity. \end{proof} For the applications, we will need the following variant, which is proved exactly in the same way. \begin{lemm} Let $S$ be a smooth projective surface and $L=\mathcal{O}_S(1)$ a line bundle on $S$, which is assumed to be ample.
+Let $d$, $l$ be integers such that $\mathcal{O}_S(l+1)$ is generated by its sections and

 Then if $z_d\in {\rm CH}_0(S)$ is effective of degree $d$, the cycle